qiz-li/lovelace-soft-ui/README.md

 ### 5. Done!
 We are done!
 Use this code to add the Soft UI style to any card.

-For more advanced usage/my personal setup, see below...
 ``` markdown
 # Example entry
 style: |